The Martian Chronicles: Plot

-The family settles around a campfire and William explains how he purchased the rocket when the Great War started and hid it in case he needed to escape Earth, as Edwards did too.
-The father burns in a campfire a variety of documents, including government bonds, he brought to Mars to burn "a way of life".
-While he burns his papers, he tells his sons that Earth has been destroyed, that interplanetary travel has ended, that people grew too dependent on technology and couldn't manage its war time use, and that the way of life on Earth "proved itself wrong" through its own self-destruction.
+The family settles around a campfire.
+William burns a variety of documents in it, including government bonds.
+While doing that, he tells his sons that Earth has been destroyed, and that the way of life on Earth "proved itself wrong" through its own self-destruction.
 He warns his sons that he will tell them the last point everyday until they really understand it.
-William finishes burning his papers, saving a map of Earth for last.
 William takes the family to the canal and tells the children that they will be taught what they need to learn and that they are going to see Martians.
 William stops at the canal and points to the family's reflection in the water.

 Influences

 Fascination with Mars, the works of Edgar Rice Burroughs, and comics

 Bradbury's fascination with Mars started when he was a child, including depictions of Mars in the works of Edgar Rice Burroughs' The Gods of Mars and John Carter, Warrior of Mars.
 Burroughs' influence on the author was immense, as Bradbury believed "Burroughs is probably the most influential writer in the entire history of the world."
 Bradbury said that as a child, he memorized all of John Carter and Tarzan and repeated the stories to anyone who would listen.
 Harold Foster's 1931 series of Tarzan Sunday comics had such an impact on his life that "The Martian Chronicles would never have happened" otherwise.